Recently Emily Blake wrote “writers block is a lie“.

 - Try asemic writing.
 My 4-yr old ‘writes’ these doodles, then I ‘read’ them aloud for him.
 Makes him proud and sharpens my story skills.

 - Call a friend, tell your story and ask: “So, what happens next?”
-You may be surprised with the outcome.
+You may be surprised at the outcome.

 - Change your circumstances: Leave the keyboard, start using pen and paper, change your writing room or write in a cafe.